comosedice2012/PE_Parser/README.md

-This is a PE file parser that retrieves important PE file information, then queries VirusTotal from the hash.
+This is a PE file parser that retrieves important PE file information, then queries VirusTotal with the hash and creates a report.